Freedmen's schools: Freedmen's Bureau

-Another organization that heavily affected freedmen’s education was the Freedmen’s Bureau.
-The Freedmen’s Bureau was created by congress to aid African Americans in the South; a temporary form of government aid that was intended for the general welfare of the recently freed individuals and families - lasting only 6 years.
-After its establishment in 1865, the Freedmen Bureau Act of June 1866 provided concentrated support from the government to fund education, funneling the assistance of the Freedmen’s Bureau primarily towards education.
-With this newfound goal, the Freedmen’s Bureau steered education.
-Assistant commissioners of the Freedmen’s Bureau appointed Superintendents and provided discounted rations to teachers to improve the system and encourage support.
+Another organization that heavily affected freedmen's education was the Freedmen's Bureau.
+The Freedmen's Bureau was created by congress to aid African Americans in the South; which was a temporary form of government aid that was intended for the general welfare of the recently freed individuals and families - lasting only 6 years.
+After its establishment in 1865, the Freedmen Bureau Act of June 1866 provided concentrated support from the government to fund education, funneling the assistance of the Freedmen's Bureau primarily towards education.
+With this newfound goal, the Freedmen's Bureau steered education.
+Assistant commissioners of the Freedmen's Bureau appointed Superintendents and provided discounted rations to teachers to improve the system and encourage support.